The Fellows Program

 Q: Is there an application fee?

-Q: I don’t see the “Public Vote” from last year?
+Q: I don’t see the “Public Vote” from past years?

 We no longer select finalists for a “Public Vote”.
 All fifty (50) Fellows selected will receive a brief profile on ToryBurchFoundation.org/Fellows.

 We no longer have a competition for the $100,000 grant investment.
 Instead, we believe that more than one entrepreneur should have access to potential investment opportunities.
-Select entrepreneurs participating in the Fellowship will have the opportunity to pitch at our official Pitch Day on Thursday, June 6, 2019.
+Select entrepreneurs participating in the Fellowship will have the opportunity to pitch at our official Pitch Day in May 2020.
 Funding is not guaranteed.

 Q: What is “Pitch Day”?

-Pitch Day will feature a pre-selected group of entrepreneurs from the Fellowship who will be invited to present their businesses to a room of potential investors and experts.
+Pitch Day will feature a pre-selected group of entrepreneurs from the Fellowship who will be invited to present their businesses.

 Q: How can I get an invitation to pitch on Pitch Day?

-Invitations to pitch day are extended at the discretion of the investment committee.
+Invitations to pitch day are extended at the discretion of the Tory Burch Foundation.

 Q: What happens after the Fellows pitch their business?